ShaneHutter/packmule/README.md

 Capitals are in a mutually exclusive group, and required\
 Optional lowercase sub switches

+* -B,	Build an rpm package
+	* -r,	package root to build from (required)
 * -C,	Create/manage repository
 	* -a,	add a package to the repository
 	* -d,	delete a package (or package group / repo)